DecimalTurn/VBA-GitHub-Checks/templates/Check G.md

 %{ls_files_report}%

 The issue is that your repository doesn't have a `.gitattributes` file to tell other machines how to handle  end-of-line (EOL) characters.
-In this case, GitHub servers are likely Unix sytsems and they don't perform EOL conversion by default.
-Note that this would also affect Windows systems that clone your repo without automatic conversion turned on (`core.autocrlf=true`).
+When generating the .zip file, since GitHub servers are Unix systems, they don't perform EOL conversion by default.
+Furthermore, this would even affect Windows users if they try to clone your repo and they don't have automatic conversion turned on (`core.autocrlf=true`) on their machine.

 # How to fix this?